 - Vaginismus.
-Involuntary spasms of the muscles of the vaginal wall (vaginismus) can make attempts at penetration very painful.
+These involuntary spasms of the muscles of the vaginal wall can make penetration painful.

-Deep pain usually occurs with deep penetration and may be more pronounced with certain positions.
+Deep pain usually occurs with deep penetration.
+It might be worse in certain positions.
 Causes include:

-Emotions are deeply intertwined with sexual activity and may play a role in any type of sexual pain.
+Emotions are deeply intertwined with sexual activity, so they might play a role in sexual pain.
 Emotional factors include:

-- Psychological problems.
+- Psychological issues.
 Anxiety, depression, concerns about your physical appearance, fear of intimacy or relationship problems can contribute to a low level of arousal and a resulting discomfort or pain.

 - Stress.
 Your pelvic floor muscles tend to tighten in response to stress in your life.
 This can contribute to pain during intercourse.

 - History of sexual abuse.
 Not everyone with dyspareunia has a history of sexual abuse, but if you have been abused, it can play a role.

 It can be difficult to tell whether emotional factors are associated with dyspareunia.
 Initial pain can lead to fear of recurring pain, making it difficult to relax, which can lead to more pain.
 You might start avoiding sex if you associate it with the pain.

 A medical evaluation for dyspareunia usually consists of: